 5. Petroleum Jelly

-Petroleum jelly is a seemingly wondrous substance that has been around for well over a century now, and it has all kinds of uses around the house and for personal care.
+Petroleum jelly is a seemingly wondrous substance that has been around for well over a century now, and it has all kinds of uses around the house and for personal care – not to mention a really long shelf life.

 Everybody knows that you can use petroleum jelly to soothe rashes, take care of cracked or irritated skin, as a lip balm and more, but did you know you can use it for various maintenance and repair tasks?